Nimarkh/Nimarkh/README.md

 - 👋 Hi, I’m @Nimarkh
-- 👀 I’m interested in Java programming
+- 👀 I’m interested in Java, python, JavaScript
-- 🌱 I’m currently learning Java language

 <!---
 Nimarkh/Nimarkh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.